irmen/bouldercaves/README.md

 - ESC: lose a life and restart the level.
 When game over, returns to title screen.
 - Space: pause/continue the game.
 - F1: start a new game, or skip popup screen wait.
 - F5: cheat and add an extra life.
+No highscore will be recorded if you use this.
 - F6: cheat and add 10 seconds extra time.
+No highscore will be recorded if you use this.
 - F7: cheat and skip to the next level.
+No highscore will be recorded if you use this.
 - F8: randomize colors (only when using Commodore-64 colors)
 - F9: replay prerecorded demo (from title screen)